ftravers/PublicDocumentation/clojure-write-xml.md

               :content ["joey"] })
 ```

-Now I need to insert this into the `xml-zipper`
+Now I need to insert this into the `xml-zipper`.